LBNL-ETA/MSWH/README.md

 * Click on `Simulate` for any of the example preconfigured systems (`Solar Thermal New` or `Solar Electric`).
 This leads the user to a visualization page with hourly timeseries results for a representative year.
 * Play with sizes and performance parameters of preconfigured components.

-To add new system types (such as `Solar Thermal Retrofit`) one would need to map it through the backend analogously to the preconfigured systems.
+To configure new system types in the web framework (such as `Solar Thermal Retrofit`) one would need to map it through the backend analogously to the currently preconfigured systems.

 ## Setup and Installation